-Grantees are required to submit the documentation necessary with data on their child care partners using state forms, including an EHS Infant/Toddler Quality Initiative Evaluation Form, an EHS Services Summary Sheet, an Assets Index for Child Care Providers, and an Infant/Toddler Quality Initiative Partner Questionnaire.
-They are also required to complete the ITERS (for center-based child care partners), and FDCRS (for home-based child care partners).
+Grantees are required to submit the documentation necessary with data on their child care partners using state forms, including an EHS Infant/Toddler Quality Initiative Evaluation Form and an Infant/Toddler Quality Initiative Partner Questionnaire.
+They are also required to complete the ITERS (for center-based child care partners), and FCCERS (for home-based child care partners).

-Are programs also monitored by federal agencies?
+Are programs monitored by federal agencies?